-- Composite resin is made up of a mixture of plastic and glass and can be matched to the colour of your natural teeth.
+- Remove the decay from the affected area.
+Then restore the tooth with composite resin filling material.
+Composite is made up of a mixture of plastic and glass and will be best matched to the color of your natural teeth.

-The sooner you treat a cavity better.
-When a cavity first forms it is often painless – you might not even be aware of it.
+The sooner you treat a cavity the better.
+When a cavity first forms it is painless – you probably won’t be aware of it.
 That’s why it’s so important to schedule regular dental exams.

 If you suspect you may need a dental filling, please schedule a visit to our dental clinic in Racine.